UAlbertaALTLab/morphodict/docs/paradigm-layouts-and-metadata.md

 Paradigm layouts and metadata
 =============================

+> Eddie's note: this documents our files as they were in late 2018.

 Along with this README, you will find many TSV (tab-separated values) files, and associated metadata files, stored in YAML format.